-This program offers to help Australian dialysis patIents and their families 'konnect', to organise travel - to take a respite break, enjoy interstate travel within Australia or a holiday.
+This program offers to help Australian dialysis patIents and families 'konnect' to organise travel - to take a respite break or holiday within Australia.

-Register for our pilot program to connect with others in Australia privately, to arrange a 'dialysis chair swap'.
-Your renal staff must agree to this chair swap.
-This Konnections Register is private, simple and easy.
-These are current listings for your reference.
+Register for our pilot program to connect with others in Australia privately to arrange a 'dialysis chair swap'.
+Your renal staff must agree to the dialysis chair swap.
+Consider opportunities below.

 STEP 1 - REGISTER